Seattle 3, Texas 2 | Federal News Network

 |1

-Umpires_Home, Hunter Wendelstedt; First, Tripp Gibson; Second, Nick Mahrley; Third, Quinn Wolcott.
+Umpires_Home, Tripp Gibson; First, Nick Mahrley; Second, Quinn Wolcott; Third, Hunter Wendelstedt.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.